craft-snippets/Craft-image-toolbox/docs/Picture.md

 ## Deprecated methods

 This methods were used before `pictureMultiple()` was introduced.
 They are kept for the sake of backwards compatibility.
-They do not allow using separate assets on multiple breakpoints - all breakpoints share same asset.
+They do not allow using separate assets on multiple breakpoints - all breakpoints share the same asset.

 Please note that in case of the missing asset, when placeholder is generated, `<picture>` outputted by these methods will have `is-placeholder` CSS class applied.
 This behaviour is missing from `pictureMultuple()` method, since it can use multiple assets, some of which are missing and some of which are not.
 Placeholder CSS class can be modified using `placeholderClass` config setting.

 ### picture() method

-This method can be used for generating `<picture>` with single variant (which will be generatet as two sources - webp and one in original format).
+This method can be used for generating `<picture>` with single variant (which will be generated as two sources - webp and one in original format).

 In the example below, `someAsset` is asset object containing image, and `transformSettings` is array of [image transform settings](https://craftcms.com/docs/3.x/image-transforms.html).